-Follicular lymphoma (FL): The FDA approved Yescarta to treat adults (18 and older) with follicular lymphoma that has resisted treatment, or came back, after two other therapies.
+Follicular lymphoma (FL): Yescarta is approved to treat adults (18 and older) with follicular lymphoma that has resisted treatment, or came back, after two other therapies.

 Mantle cell lymphoma: Tecartus is approved for adults with treatment-resistant or relapsed mantle cell lymphoma.

-Multiple myeloma: The FDA approved Abecma to treat adults (18 and older) with multiple myeloma that did not respond, or that returned, after four other therapies.
+Multiple myeloma: Abecma and Carvykti are approved to treat adults (18 and older) with multiple myeloma that did not respond, or that returned, after four other therapies.

 - CAR T Cell Therapy, Be the Match

 - CAR T Cell Therapy Basics, Be the Match

 - CAR T cells: Engineering Patients’ Immune Cells to Treat Their Cancers, National Cancer Institute

 - Chimeric Antigen Receptor (CAR) T-Cell Therapy, Leukemia & Lymphoma Society

 - CAR T-cell Therapy and its Side Effects, American Cancer Society

 - Immunotherapy for Cancer at the Knight Cancer Institute